Department of Urban Planning and Policy

 Provides students an opportunity to apply theoretical knowledge and conduct research in metropolitan organizations through field placements and seminars.
 Course Information: Same as POLS 302.
 Prerequisite(s): Junior or senior standing and grade point average of 3.00, or consent of the instructor.
 Class Schedule Information: To be properly registered, students must enroll in one Lecture-Discussion and one Practice.

 UPP 403.
-Planning Practices for Great Cities.
+Just and Sustainable Planning Practices for Great Cities.
 3 or 4 hours.

-Patterns of city growth, physical, socio-economic, and environmental issues.
-Contemporary planning issues.
-Future of cities.
+Introduces and explores urban planning practices, with an emphasis on sustainability and social and environmental justice.
+Addresses real-world sustainable planning problem.
 Course Information: 3 undergraduate hours.
 4 graduate hours.
 Prerequisite(s): Advanced undergraduate standing or consent of the instructor.

 UPP 405.
 Researching the City.
 0-4 hours.